-Newcrest Mining Limited is the largest gold producer listed on the Australian Stock Exchange (ASX) and one of the top five gold producers globally by reserves and market capitalisation.
+Newcrest Mining Limited is the largest gold producer listed on the Australian Stock Exchange (ASX) and one of the largest gold producers in the world.

 Newcrest dates back to 1966, when Newmont Mining Limited established an Australian subsidiary, Newmont Holdings Limited (which subsequently changed its name to Newmont Australia Limited), to find and develop gold prospects in Australia.

 In 1990, Newmont Australia Limited acquired Australmin Holdings Limited and merged with BHP Gold Limited (a wholly-owned subsidiary of BHP Limited).
 The merged entity changed its name to Newcrest Mining Limited.

 Newcrest has been listed on the ASX since 1987 (initially as Newmont Australia Limited).
 Following the successful merger with Lihir Gold Limited in 2010, Newcrest also listed on the Port Moresby Stock Exchange.
 In March 2012, Newcrest successfully applied for a secondary listing on the Toronto Stock Exchange.

 Newcrest has a proud history of exploration, discovery, development and operation of gold mines.

 At Lihir, Newcrest successfully commissioned a major expansion of the process plant at the start of February.
 This included the installation of a new crushing facility and upgrades to the ore processing plant.